 Amen.

 The Normal Christian Life by Watchman Nee.
-Wonderful.
+A big book but wonderful.
 He uses clear language to say what I knew but could not express.
 Read the early chapters about finding faith (Romans 4:8 ASV, Romans 6:11 ASV).

 Blue Like Jazz by Donald Miller.
-A refreshing young Christian writer.
+A refreshing look at Christianity and Christian life beyond what most of us know as "church life" by a young Christian writer.
 Christianity is relational, not propositional!

 The Holy Bible.
-We have eight or ten translations at home.
+We have eight or ten translations.
 We use, and love, them all.
-We get a pretty clear picture of the truth from using all the materials we have amassed over the years.
+We get a pretty clear picture of the Jesus' truth from using all the materials we have amassed over the years.

 • I recommend NIV or NASB or ESV or WEB.
 All translations are imperfect, but I believe that these have great scholarship which includes the early texts of the Dead Sea Scrolls.